History of Andrew Wiggins in Timeline

 2022: NBA Championship and All-Star Selection

-In 2022, Andrew Wiggins won his first NBA championship, was selected for his first NBA All-Star game, and was named a Western Conference starter.
+In 2022, Andrew Wiggins won his first NBA championship with the Golden State Warriors and was selected for his first NBA All-Star game, named as a Western Conference starter.

 On March 24, 2024, Andrew Wiggins became the first NBA player born in Canada to reach 1,000 career threes made.

-On February 6, 2025, Andrew Wiggins was traded to the Miami Heat.
+On February 6, 2025, Andrew Wiggins was traded to the Miami Heat in a five-team trade.
+Jimmy Butler was traded to the Warriors.